petarcalic99/ESLearningAtari/README.md

 # ESLearningAtari

-Test if ES on learning atari games scale down on personal computer performance machines
+Test if ES on learning atari games scale down on personal computer performance machines.
+Fork of the research article by Patrick Chrabazscz